kiancn/CallbackMethod/README.md

                                                              "methodName",
                                                              new Class[]{int.class});

-You can then pass it around like the field it is, and access the method by typing:
+You can then pass it around like the reference it is, and access the method by typing:

     reference.run( 42 );

-or even
+or even pass it as a parameter:

     someMethod(reference);

-( ... and yes, of course you can use the return value ...)
+<i>( ... and yes, of course you can use the return value ...)</i>

 <B>It very much works!</B>